Karl, Prince of Leiningen (1804–1856)

-Karl, Prince of Leiningen, KG (Karl Friedrich Wilhelm Emich; 12 September 1804 - 13 November 1856) was the third Prince of Leiningen and maternal half-brother of Queen Victoria.
+Karl, Prince of Leiningen (Karl Friedrich Wilhelm Emich; 12 September 1804 - 13 November 1856) was the third Prince of Leiningen and maternal half-brother of Queen Victoria.
 Leiningen served as a Bavarian lieutenant general, before he briefly played an important role in German politics as the first Prime Minister of the Provisorische Zentralgewalt government formed by the Frankfurt Parliament in 1848.

 Biography

 Descent

-A member of the Hardenburg branch of the House of Leiningen, Karl was born in Amorbach on 12 September 1804, the son of Prince Emich Carl of Leiningen (1763–1814) by his second marriage with Princess Victoria of Saxe-Coburg-Saalfeld (1786–1861).
-He was the only son, as Emich Carl's son by his first wife, Friedrich, had died in 1800.
+A member of the Hardenburg branch of the House of Leiningen, Karl was born in Amorbach on 12 September 1804, the son of Prince Emich Karl of Leiningen (1763–1814) by his second marriage with Princess Victoria of Saxe-Coburg-Saalfeld (1786–1861).
+He was the only son, as Emich Karl's son by his first wife, Friedrich, had died in 1800.

-Prince Emich Carl had received the Principality of Leiningen during the German mediatisation (Reichsdeputationshauptschluss) in 1803, as a compensation for the lost Hardenburg estates in the Palatinate occupied by French revolutionary troops, and took his residence at the secularised Amorbach Abbey.
+Prince Emich Karl had received the Principality of Leiningen during the German mediatisation (Reichsdeputationshauptschluss) in 1803, as a compensation for the lost Hardenburg estates in the Palatinate occupied by French revolutionary troops, and took his residence at the secularised Amorbach Abbey.
 The princely territory, however, soon after passed to the newly established Grand Duchy of Baden, the Kingdom of Bavaria and the Grand Duchy of Hesse.
-Prince Emich Carl died on 4 July 1814 and Karl succeeded him as third Prince of Leiningen.
+Prince Emich Karl died on 4 July 1814 and Karl succeeded him as third Prince of Leiningen.
 On 11 July 1818, his widowed mother married Prince Edward Augustus, Duke of Kent and Strathearn, the fourth son of King George III of the United Kingdom, at Kew Palace, Surrey.
 In 1819, when the duchess's pregnancy was reaching full term, Karl and his younger sister, Princess Feodora, were taken from Amorbach to London, where their half-sister, Princess Victoria of Kent, was born on 24 May at Kensington Palace.